-Equity Grants/Inside Information
+Equity Grants and Inside Information

-The Committee generally adheres to a policy of the Company not making equity grants at times when insiders, which includes members of the Committee, are in possession of material, non-public information, including during regular financial blackout periods.
+The Committee generally adheres to a policy that the Company will not make equity grants at times when insiders, which includes members of the Committee, are in possession of material, non-public information, including during regular financial blackout periods.
 If the Committee approves the grant of equity at such times, it is the Committee's general policy to delay the grant and pricing of the option and/or issuance of the awarded equity until two full trading days after the public dissemination of all such material, non-public information.